moloewe-leuphana/moloewe-leuphana.github.io/docs/project_notebook.md

 ## **2 Access and Edit the Project Notebook**

-You can access and edit the Project Notebook by using **JupyterHub**.
+You can access and edit the Project Notebook using **JupyterHub**.
 You have received a username and password for JupyterHub together with your MoLöwe user account.

-## **2.1 Access and Edit the Project Notebook**
+You can open Jupyterhub [**here**](https://jupyter.leuphana.de/hub/login?next=%2Fhub%2F).

 ## **3 Structure of a Project Notebook**